Nurse Login

 9.4.2.
 Review the actuarial method and assumptions to ensure compliance with the pension plan funding policy.

 9.4.3.
-Review and recommend to Council, when financially appropriate, supplementary contributions to achieve the funding policy targeted solvency ratios as determined by the actuary.
+Review and recommend, when financially appropriate, supplementary contributions to achieve the funding policy targeted solvency ratios as determined by the actuary.

 9.5.
 Actuarial matters